Want to use your own AI? Check out our new MCP-only product →

 Why use Truthifi?

-• One clear report: Get a complete picture of your investments in a single statement.
+One clear report: Get a complete picture of your investments in a single report with Explore.

-Check out the Global Statement and take the guesswork out of investment tracking.
+Check out the Explore feature and take the guesswork out of investment tracking.

 The bottom line: take control of your financial future